MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.204-8.md

 (xxii) 52.225-6, Trade Agreements Certificate.
 This provision applies to solicitations containing the clause at 52.225-5.

-(xxiii) 52.225-20, Prohibition on Conducting Restricted Business Operations in Sudan - Certification.
+(xxiii) 52.225-20, Prohibition on Conducting Restricted Business Operations in Sudan—Certification.
 This provision applies to all solicitations.

-(xxiv) 52.225-25, Prohibition on Contracting with Entities Engaging in Certain Activities or Transactions Relating to Iran - Representation and Certifications.
+(xxiv) 52.225-25, Prohibition on Contracting with Entities Engaging in Certain Activities or Transactions Relating to Iran—Representation and Certifications.
 This provision applies to all solicitations.

 (xxv) 52.226-2, Historically Black College or University and Minority Institution Representation.
 This provision applies to solicitations for research, studies, supplies, or services of the type normally acquired from higher educational institutions.